The area around Salthús Guesthouse

 Skagaströnd with Spákonufell mountain in the background.

 The laid back town of Skagaströnd sits on the shore, on the western part of the Skagi peninsula in North-West Iceland.
 It is located around 20 km north of the town of Blonduos.
 To reach Skagastrond, you drive north road #74, from the ring road #1.
 This town of 500 inhabitants is a center of fisheries and marine research, and also an international center for creative arts.
 There is a grocery store, a sports center and a swimming pool with a hot- tub in town, and a 9 hole golf course nearby.
-The Bjarmanes cafe is located in the old school house by the ocean.
+There is a newly opened Harbour restaurant in town, it is in walking distance just down on the docks.
+For opening hours and menu please consult their Facebook page www.facebook.com/harbour545.
 The cultural centers in town are the Spákonuhof – Museum of Prophecies, Nes Artist Residency and the Hólanes church.

 From the late 15th century Skagastrond was the main trading center for the East-Hunavatns county, and the place where Danish merchants traded with the locals and ran their shops.
 It has been a notable center of entrepreunerial activity in the 20th and 21st century, with fishing industries and a fish market and now also Biopol, the center for research and innovation in the field of marine biotechnology.